ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A slight chance of rain showers between 11am and noon, then a chance of showers and thunderstorms.
-Partly sunny, with a high
+         <h3>Today</h3>A slight chance of rain showers before noon, then a chance of showers and thunderstorms.
+Partly sunny, with a high near 89.
-         near 89.
-West wind 3 to 7 mph.
+         West wind around 6 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before 10pm, then a chance of showers and thunderstorms.
+         <h3>Tonight</h3>A chance of showers and thunderstorms before 10pm, then showers and thunderstorms likely.
 Mostly cloudy, with a low around
          71. West wind 2 to 6 mph.
-Chance of precipitation is 50%.<br></div>
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>A slight chance of rain showers before 7am.
-Mostly sunny, with a high near 86.
-North northwest wind around 7 mph.
+Partly sunny, with a high near 86.
+North northwest wind 3 to 7 mph.
 Chance of
          precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday Night</h3>Mostly clear, with a low around 67.
-North northwest wind 1 to 5 mph.<br></div>
+North northwest wind 1 to 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">